fs-linguistics/fs-linguistics.github.io/collections/_posts/2025-01-21-presentations.md

 Hey all,

-Next Thursday, the 17th of October and Friday, the 18th of October, the short-listed candidates to replace Prof Hinrichs will hold short presentations followed by questions from students.
+Next Thursday, the 30th of January and Friday, the 31st of January, the short-listed candidates to replace Prof Hinrichs will hold short presentations followed by questions from students.

 The presentations will begin at 9:00 AM on Thursday and at 8:30 AM on Friday.